austin-starks/Deep-RL-Stocks/README.md

 # Deep Reinfocement Learning for Stocks

 This repository intends to leverage the power of Deep Reinforcement Learning for the Stock Market.
 The algorithm is based on Xiong et al Practical Deep Learning Approach for Stock Trading.
 However, instead of using the traditional DDPG algorithm, we use Twin-Delayed DDPG.
-Additionally, we constructured our system to be able to trade multiple stocks at once, instead of the "one stock at a time" approach that they adapted in their paper
+Additionally, we constructed our system to be able to trade multiple stocks at once, instead of the "one stock at a time" approach that they adapted in their paper

 ## Instructions